Top Gun: Critical response

 Some critics have said that the film promotes American jingoism.
-Filmmaker Oliver Stone told Playboy that the film "sold the idea that war is clean, war can be won … nobody in the movie ever mentions that he just started World War Three!"
+Filmmaker Oliver Stone told Playboy that the film "sold the idea that war is clean, war can be won… nobody in the movie ever mentions that he just started World War Three!"
 In 1990, Tom Cruise, while promoting Stone's Born on the Fourth of July, said the film should be taken as a "fairy tale" instead of real depiction of wars and added that it would have been irresponsible to make a sequel because the film gave a misleading view of war.
 Cruise reprised his role in the sequel 36 years later, this time to mostly positive reviews.
 Val Kilmer, who was critical of warmongering in the first film, also returned for the sequel.

 Journalist and former F-14 RIO Ward Carroll considered the movie iconic and culturally relevant, even jokingly referring to it as "the greatest movie ever made".
 But while conceding the need for narrative and cinematographic liberties, he felt that the film had several "cringe-worthy technical errors that cause it to be as much cartoon as tribute".
 Carroll identified 79 departures from naval aviation procedure, technical mistakes, and continuity errors in a 2019 article for Military.com.
+The YouTube creator LegalEagle posted a video called "Military Laws Broken: Top Gun (with real JAG)", in which the film is reviewed with a veteran Judge Advocate General lawyer, which discusses that the film takes considerable liberties concerning US Military and Naval regulations and laws that are violated.
+For instance, Maverick's buzzing the air control towers would in real life have likely resulted in his flight status being immediately revoked, while other offenses committed would likely have had the pilot being punished with the death penalty if committed during a time of war.

+In 2025, The Hollywood Reporter listed Top Gun as having the best stunts of 1986.